nVotesOrg/nMix/docs/guide.md

 ##### AES keys

 During protocol execution trustees generate public and private shares of the election public key.
 The election public key is used to encrypt ballots when casting votes.
-At the end of the eleciton, trustees jointly decrypt the ballots once they have been mixed, preserving anonymity.
+At the end of the election, trustees jointly decrypt the ballots once they have been mixed, preserving anonymity.
 This joint decryption uses the private shares created at the joint key generation phase.
 Private shares are encrypted using an AES key.

 ##### Key summary